wessenstam/secretserver/module2/module2.rst

 Introduction
 ------------

-This first module will cover:
+This second module will cover:

 1. Installing and activation of Licenses
 2. Security hardening